golang/go/README.md

 ### Overview

 `Go-Panikint` is a modified version of the Go compiler that adds **automatic overflow/underflow detection** for integer arithmetic operations and **type truncation detection** for integer conversions.
-When overflow or truncation is detected, a **panic** with an appropriate error message is triggered.
+When overflow or truncation is detected, a **panic** with a detailed error message is triggered, including the specific operation type and integer types involved.

 **Arithmetic operations**: Handles addition `+`, subtraction `-`, multiplication `*`, and division `/` for both signed and unsigned integer types.
 For signed integers, covers `int8`, `int16`, `int32`.
 For unsigned integers, covers `uint8`, `uint16`, `uint32`, `uint64`.
 The division case specifically detects the `MIN_INT / -1` overflow condition for signed integers. `int64` and `uintptr` are not checked for arithmetic operations.